About Our Church

-The Lakebay Church has its roots in a Sunday School class that began meeting in the Lakebay schoolhouse in 1913.
+The Lakebay Church has its roots in a group that began meeting in the Lakebay schoolhouse in 1913.

-The church eventually constructed their own sanctuary, which was served by a number of itinerant pastors and guest preachers, including Dr. William Penrose, for whom Penrose Point State Park is named.
+The church eventually constructed their own sanctuary, and was served by a number of itinerant pastors and guest preachers, including Dr. William Penrose, for whom Penrose Point State Park is named.

-In the 1970s a fire heavily damaged the sanctuary, and while it was rebuilt as a meeting hall, a new sanctuary was constructed.
+In the 1970s a fire heavily damaged the sanctuary and it was rebuilt as a meeting hall and a new sanctuary was constructed.
 Office space and classrooms were added in the 1980s.

 In the 1990s, Lakebay joined the Evangelical Covenant Church denomination, recognizing the value of partnering with others in the service of the gospel.

 Over the years, countless weddings, funerals, socials, work projects, and church services were conducted by many faithful men and women.
 We give thanks to God for his faithful provision over the years, and look with excited anticipation for what's in store.

 1. The centrality of the Word of God.
 The Holy Scriptures, the Old and New Testament, are the Word of God and the only perfect rule for faith, doctrine, and conduct.